How to Fix Your Nest Thermostat When it Won't Respond

 - the thermostat can’t control the corresponding HVAC system(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 ATTENTION: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, DON’T.)

 After around 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
-If the thermostat has turned on while charging, turn it off and then turn it back on again, manually restarting the thermostat.
-Once it has completely restarted, plug it back in to finish charging.
-After an hour of charging, unhook the Nest Thermostat and reconnect it to its base.
+If the unit has turned on during this time, turn it off and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to finish charging.
+After an hour of charging, unhook the Nest Thermostat and reattach it to its base.

-If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
 Enter us!
-If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please reach out to us at 866-397-3787 or schedule an appointment online.
-If your Nest Thermostat was not put in by Service Experts Heating & Air Conditioning, please connect with Nest Support here.
+If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please reach out to us at 866-397-3787 or schedule an appointment online.